entry Jan 2010 #2,

 city was founded by the mythical king Oebalus,

 king of Sparta.
-He is in classical literature as
+In classical literature he is the

 In the town